Dim10p/deduplication-challenge/README.md

 The dataset made available by Eurostat includes the following fields:
  - **ID**: The unique OJA identifier.
 It is attributed by the Organisation committee.
- - **Job title.
+ - **Job title**.
 The title of the job, retrieved directly from the website.
  - **Job description.**: The description of the online job advertisement, retrieved directly from the website.
  - **Job location**: The place where the job is to be held, extracted automatically from the job description by the WIH.
  - **Country ID**: The country ID of the job position derived from the job location.